gauravbhaskar84/docker-swarm-ansible/README.md

-# Hands-On: Provision a Docker Swarm Cluster with Vagrant and Ansible
+# Hands-On: Implementing a Docker Swarm Cluster with Vagrant and Ansible

-### Automatically provision a Docker Swarm cluster composed of three masters and two workers
+### Provision a Docker Swarm cluster composed of three masters and two workers

 ## Preconditions: